Jim Peck: Later career

 However, on May 2, 1984, Barry suddenly died of cardiac arrest in New York City shortly after filming for the seventh season of The Joker's Wild had concluded.
 Upon Barry's death, his partner Dan Enright took control of the production company and over Peck, hired Bill Cullen, who was finishing up his run as the host of another Barry & Enright-produced program, NBC's Hot Potato.

 Except for several weeks of subbing for Cullen on The Joker's Wild during its final season (1985–86), and the unsold pilots The Buck Stops Here (taped in 1985 for Procter & Gamble Productions) and the 1990 Marty Pasetta pilot Suit Yourself, Peck moved away from game shows altogether; he went on to serve as the court reporter and announcer for a revival of Divorce Court from 1985 to 1989, when he was replaced by actress Martha Smith.

 One of Peck's last jobs before leaving national television was as host of the annual Drum Corps International (DCI) competitions, which was seen on PBS.

 Current

 In 1993, Peck moved to Spring Green, Wisconsin, where he rented a large farm and spent the next year in retirement.
 In 1994, he began working in public relations for his alma mater, Marquette University, as a fundraiser, and in February 1995 began hosting I Remember Milwaukee (later titled simply I Remember) on PBS station WMVS (Channel 10), a series revolving around the history of Wisconsin's largest city, as well as the Saturday edition of Wisconsin's Morning News on WTMJ-AM (620).
-I Remember aired its last episode on June 27, 2016 but Peck continues to be heard each Saturday on WTMJ-AM.
+I Remember aired its last episode on June 27, 2016.